-Table 2-4 lists the options and descriptions for the information fields that appear on the Integrated Devices screen.
+Table 2-6 lists the options and descriptions for the information fields that appear on the Integrated Devices screen.

-Table 2-4.
+Table 2-6.
 Integrated Devices Screen Options

-Option Description IDE Controller (Auto default) Enables the integrated IDE controller.
-When set to Auto , each channel of the integrated IDE controller is enabled if IDE devices are attached to the channel and the external IDE controller is not detected.
-SATA Controller (ATA default) Allows the integrated SATA controller to be set to Off or ATA Mode .
-Off disables the SATA subsystem.
-ATA Mode sets the SATA subsystem to Native IDE mode.
-USB Controller (On with BIOS support default) Enables or disables the system's USB ports.
-Options are On with BIOS support , On without BIOS support , or Off .
-Disabling the USB ports makes system resources available for other devices.
+Option Description User Accessible USB Ports (All Ports On default) Enables or disables the user accessible USB ports.
+Option are All Ports On, Only Back Ports On, or All Ports Off.
 Embedded Gb NIC (Enabled with PXE default) Enables or disables the system's integrated NIC.
-Options are Enabled with PXE and Disabled .
+Options are Enabled with PXE, Enabled without PXE, and Disabled.
 PXE support allows the system to boot from the network.
 Changes take effect after the system reboots.
 MAC Address Displays the MAC address for the integrated 10/100/1000 NIC.
 This field does not have user-selectable settings.
-Secondary Embedded Gb NIC Enables or disables the system's secondary integrated NIC.
-Options are Enabled without PXE and Disabled.
+Secondary Embedded Gb NIC (Enabled without PXE default) Enables or disables the system's secondary integrated NIC.
+Options are Enabled without PXE, Enabled with PXE, and Disabled.
 PXE support allows the system to boot from the network.
 Changes take effect after the system reboots.
 Secondary NIC MAC Address Displays the MAC address for the secondary integrated 10/100/1000 NIC.
 This field does not have user-selectable settings.
+OS Watchdog Timer (Disabled default) If the system stops responding, the watchdog timer aids in recovery of the OS.
+When set to Enabled , the OS is allowed to initialize the timer.
+When set to Disabled , the timer has no effect on the system.

-Table 2-4.
+Table 2-6.
 Integrated Devices Screen Options (continued)

-Option Description Serial Port (COM1 default) Serial Port options are COM1, COM3, BMC Serial, BMC NIC, COM1/BMC, and Off.
+Option Description Serial Port 1 (COM1 default) Serial Port options are COM1, COM3, BMC Serial, BMC NIC, COM1/BMC, and Off.
 If an optional remote access controller (RAC) is installed in the system, RAC is an additional option.
 Serial Port shares three usage models.
 For standard usage, Serial Port attempts to use COM1 first, and then COM3.
 For BMC usage, serial port 1 uses the COM1 address and communication can be either via the serial port or the integrated shared NIC.
 RAC control uses only the COM1 address.
 The COM1/BMC setting allows you to toggle the system between a COM1 setting and BMC Serial setting.
 In this mode, press <esc> to enter the BMC Serial setting and press <esc> to return to the COM1 setting.</esc></esc> Off and COM3 are not available options when Console Redirection is set to use Serial Port 1.
 Speaker (On default) Enables or disables the system internal speaker.